Fall 2024 Courses

 (6 Humanities credits)

-Using Charleston as a living laboratory, this LC will introduce students to architectural history and historic preservation.
-Introduction to Architectural History explores Western architecture from ancient Mesopotamia to the 21st century in terms of function, structure, form, and historical context.
+Using Charleston as a living laboratory, this LC introduces architectural history and historic preservation.
+Introduction to Architecture surveys ancient to contemporary world architecture with a focus on issues of environmental, social, and economic sustainability.
+Topics include building materials, building practices, architectural forms as expressions of political and economic power, and the development of Charleston.
 The historic preservation portion introduces students to the economic, environmental and cultural benefits of preservation of our built environment while also addressing issues in heritage management using Charleston examples and studying local buildings in situ.
 Students will write stylistic analyses, learn basic architectural terminology and research architectural and historic significance using primary sources.
 The LC will include site visits to buildings across Charleston.

 • LC 14: Play/Write